cloudera/CML_AMP_Canceled_Flight_Prediction/code/README.md

 Open the file `0_bootstrap.py` in a normal workbench Python3 session.
 You only need a 1 CPU / 2 GB instance.
 Then **Run > Run All Lines**

-### 1 - Data Ingestion

-Open `1_data_ingest.py` in a Workbench session: Python3, 1 CPU, 2 GB.
-Run the file.

 ### 2 - Data Analysis

 This is a Jupyter Notebook that does some basic data exploration and visualization.
 It is here to show how this would be part of the data science workflow.

-Open a Jupyter Notebook session (rather than a work bench): Python3, 1 CPU, 2 GB and open the `2_data_analysis.ipynb` file.
+Open a Jupyter Notebook session (rather than a work bench): Python3, 2 CPU, 8 GB and open the `2_data_analysis.ipynb` file.

 At the top of the page click **Cells > Run All**.